Amritanshu-404/Streaming-Service-DBSchema/README.md

 **If you find this project helpful, please consider giving it a ⭐!**

-Made with ❤️ for database enthusiasts and streaming platform developers
+Made with ❤️ for database enthusiasts.

 </div>